GridTools/gridtools/docs/manuals/glossary/glossary.rst

     :ref:`stencil_operators_do_method`.

   Elementary Stencil
     Application of a single :term:`Stencil Operator` on an :term:`Iteration Space`.

-  Software-Managed Caches
+  Software-Managed Cache
     User-defined caching of fields during a :term:`Multi-Stage Computation`.
     See section :ref:`caches`.

+  Cache
+    See :term:`Software-Managed Caches`.

+  Cache Type
+    The kind of a :term:`Software-Managed Cache`.
+See section :ref:`cache-type`.

+  Cache Policy
+    The synchronization policy of a :term:`Software-Managed Cache`.
+See section :ref:`cache-policy`.

+  Alignment
+    Alignment of the first elements along the contiguous data axis in a :term:`Data Store`.
+See section :ref:`storage-info`.

   GCL
     The |GT| Communication Module.
 See section :ref:`halo-exchanges`.